University Park Faculty

-Nergis Ertürk's research interests include modern Turkish literature and culture, modern Azerbaijani literature and culture, theories of modernity, postcolonialism, comparative modernisms, and deconstruction.
-She is the author of Grammatology and Literary Modernity in Turkey (Oxford University Press, 2011).
-Her work has also appeared in PMLA, Modernism/Modernity, boundary 2, and New Literary History.
+Nergis Ertürk's research interests include modern Turkish literature and culture, modern Azerbaijani literature and culture, theories of modernity, comparative (post)colonialisms, comparative modernisms, and deconstruction.
+She is the author of Grammatology and Literary Modernity in Turkey (Oxford University Press, 2011), the recipient of the 2012 MLA Prize for a First Book.
+Her work has also appeared in PMLA, Modernism/Modernity, boundary 2, New Literary History, and Jadaliyya.
 Before coming to Penn State, Ertürk was Assistant Professor of Comparative Literature at Binghamton University, SUNY, from 2006-2008.
 She was a fellow at Columbia University's Institute for Comparative Literature and Society during spring semester 2007, and Visiting Professor in the Humanities at the Cogut Center for the Humanities, Brown University, during fall semester 2008.
-During 2012-2013, she is a Social Science Research Council Postdoctoral Fellow for Transregional Research on Inter-Asian Contexts and Connections, writing a book on the translation of communist thought and practice in the Muslim Caucasus.
+During 2012-2013, she was a Social Science Research Council (SSRC) Postdoctoral Fellow for Transregional Research on Inter-Asian Contexts and Connections, and during 2014-2015, she will hold an American Council Learned Societies (ACLS) Charles A. Ryskamp Research Fellowship.
+She is currently writing a book entitled Communism, Translation, and the Literatures of Revolution, on the translation of communist thought and practice in the Muslim Caucasus.

 Office: 440 Burrowes (814.865-0067) | Email: email@example.com

 Associate Professor of Comparative Literature, Japanese, and Asian Studies.